DavidLu1997/ScanGrader/readme.txt

 - Export to CSV/TXT

 Known issues:
-- Export to SQL has not been implemented
+- Export to SQL disabled
-- Crashes may occur on edge case behaviours
+- Program is a tad slow